The Showdown 11.5 pedal kayak was developed to excel as a fishing kayak.Learn More

 Ultralite Kayak Care

-Airalite kayaks are co-extruded high-impact acrylic over premium impact ABS.
+Ultralite kayaks are co-extruded high-impact acrylic over premium impact ABS.
 Airalite is the same material used in whirlpools, spas and some marine parts; strong proof that it's a long-lasting material that will stand up to any type of water.
 This material creates a kayak that's light and stiff like fiberglass with the durability of plastic.
-Airalite technology perfectly meets the unique demands put upon the hull and deck.
-Airalite is also formulated with adhesives for additional flexibility and UV resistance.
+Ultralite technology perfectly meets the unique demands put upon the hull and deck.
+Ultralite is also formulated with adhesives for additional flexibility and UV resistance.

 Usually, a quick rinse of fresh water is all that is necessary to keep your hull clean and functioning in good order.
 This is very important after paddling in salt water, or if your boat is outfitted with a rudder system.
 Be sure to thoroughly rinse the rudder, rudder cables, and footbraces with fresh water to remove salt residue.

 Be careful when loading and unloading your kayak.
 Superficial scratches may occur, but can be removed or reduced by use of a marine boat polish designed for polyethylene hulls.
 Sanding or use of an abrasive rubbing compound is not recommended.